CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Learning Objects, View Semantics, and Contrastive Construction over CSTS

 \section{Learning Objects, View Semantics, and Contrastive Construction over CSTS}

 This appendix expands the formal notion of CSTS learning objects introduced in Section~\ref{sec:csts_learning_objects}.
-The purpose is twofold.
-First, it provides a more explicit construction grammar for bounded model-consumption units derived from canonical entities, typed relationships, and temporal state.
+Its purpose is twofold.
+First, it makes explicit a construction grammar for bounded model-consumption units derived from canonical entities, typed relationships, temporal state, and provenance-preserving substrate views.
 Second, it clarifies how contrastive, metric, anomaly-detection, and open-set learning objectives may operate over CSTS without violating the substrate's representational guarantees.
-This is especially relevant for zero-day detection architectures that combine anomaly detection, novelty separation, graph-aware context, and representation learning over canonical telemetry \cite{zdt_flow,zdt_metric,koukoulis2025selfsup,wilkie2026contrastive}.
+This is especially relevant for zero-day detection architectures that combine anomaly detection, novelty separation, graph-aware context, and representation learning over canonical telemetry~\cite{zdt_flow,zdt_metric,koukoulis2025selfsup,wilkie2026contrastive}.

+More broadly, this appendix reinforces a central claim of the paper: CSTS is not merely a field-normalization layer.
+It is a governed representational substrate.
+Canonical entities, typed relationships, temporal continuity, and provenance form the substrate primitives; learning objects define bounded AI-facing constructions over those primitives; and view semantics specify which transformations preserve the operational meaning of those objects.
+This layering is what allows downstream models to vary while the telemetry substrate remains stable.